-Continuing Education
+Training and Continuing Education

 MSHN providers are expected to maintain and stay up-to-date on all trainings required by their licensure and/or accreditation.
-All contracted/subcontracted providers are responsible to ensure that staff members involved in direct service delivery meet and maintain all continuing education requirements for needed credentials.
-Refer to MSHN Contract for regional training requirements for treatment and prevention provider staff.
+All contracted/subcontracted providers are responsible to ensure that staff members involved in direct service delivery meet and maintain all training and continuing education requirements as outlined in the MSHN Regional Minimum Training Requirements.
+Refer to MSHN Contract for regional training requirements for treatment and prevention provider staff or the MSHN website: Provider Resources \rightarrow Provider Trainings for a complete listing of required trainings and frequency